services

 aged peers

-- To participate in a group setting without harm to self or others
+-To participate in a group setting without physically disrupting self or others

 Feeding Groups